thinksalot/book-notes/thinking_fast_and_slow.md

 - System 1: Slow, intuitive thought, entirely automatic from peception and memory (what is the capital of russia ?)
 - System 2: Fast, more deliberate and effortful form of thinking (is there a lamp in the desk ?)
 - We believe we know what goes in our head but most of the thoughts, impressions arise in our conscious experience without we knowing how they got there
-  - We cannot trace how we came to know thre is a lamp on the desk in front of us, or how we detected a hint of irritation in our spouse's voice
+  - We cannot trace how we came to know there is a lamp on the desk in front of us, or how we detected a hint of irritation in our spouse's voice
 - Book aims to improve ability to identify and understand error in judgements and choices; suggest invervention to limit the damage
 - 'Steve the librarian' demonstration - people ignore base rates when making assumptions
 - We might think adultery is more common among politicians than among physicians or lawyers due to the aphrodisiac effect of power and the temptations of life away from home, but its actually because transgressions in politicians are more likely to be reported